Shakspere Society of Philadelphia

 We began our reading with Act Four, Scene Two of Antony.
 Vice Dean Fallon noted that in Scene Two, Antony predicts his death, and reminded us that when a character has such premonitions in a play of the Bard, that death is sure to occur.
 All the rest of the play is set in Alexandria, in contrast to the vast geographical sweep of earlier scenes.

 4.3A famous moment: unearthly music is heard, and a guard comments, "Tis the god Hercules, whom Antony lov'd, / Now leaves him."
 The Vice Dean pointed out that there is little of the supernatural in this play, as is generally true of Shakspere's plays.
 Macbeth and Hamlet are of course the notable exceptions, and we recall the brief appearance of Caesar's ghost to Brutus late in Julius Caesar.
 (One might also think of the wonderful moment when Hermione's "statue" seems to come to life at the end of The Winter's Tale.
-Her overwhelmed husband's reaction: "If this be magic, let it be an art/ Lawful as eating!")
+Her overwhelmed husband's reaction: "If this is magic, let it be an art/ Lawful as eating!")

 4.4---A comic moment in preparation for the disaster at Actium that seals the fate of the famous lovers: Cleopatra "helps" Antony arm for battle, and of course is all thumbs, childishly ignorant about battle armor, costume from a realm alien to Egypt's erotic enchantress.
 The lovers play, as they do so often, it was pointed out; but the scene is poignant to auditors and readers.
 We know the story: soon they will both die.